Master Jiang, Bang Jun

 Raised in a family with Chinese Wushu tradition, Coach Jiang began practicing Wushu in 1978 at a very young age.
 He graduated from Shenyang Sports Institute in July 1994, where he was trained to be a professional martial arts coach, and coached for many years after the graduation.
 Because of his outstanding performance in many China national Wushu competitions, he was selected in 1994 to join the Beijing Wushu Team led by Head Coach Wu Bin, who trained the world famous Wushu champion and Hollywood movie star Jet Li.
 In May 2000, the International Wushu Federation selected Coach Jiang to be the official performer of the Second Form of Chang Quan (Long Fist-Boxing) and they produced a video based on his performance.
 Later, he was invited by the Hong-Kong Wushu Association to train their team before the team competed at the 1999 World Championships and the 2000 Asian Championships.
 In April 2002 he was invited by the Russian Wushu Association to coach the National Russian Wushu Team.

-Mario Martinez is the head instructor under coach Jiang Bang Jun.
+Mario Martinez is the head coach under coach Jiang Bang Jun.
 Coach Mario started martial arts training at the age of 6, mastering in Karate, Tae Kwon Do, Brazilian Jiu Jitsu, Chinese Kempo, Muy Thai, and Wushu-Kung fu.
 He also holds certifications in personal training, Olympic weightlifting, strength/conditioning, and is a nationally certified Wu Shu-Kung fu judge.
 In his Wu Shu career, Coach Mario has been training and leading the U.S.A.
 Wu Shu team since 2011.
 He represented the International Wu Shu federation as one of two selected world coaches at the 2014 Summer Junior Olympic Games.

 2014.08.26 See Coach Mario interviewed by NBC at 2014 Summer Junior Olympic Games.
 (Starting @1:21)